Pierre Boucher: From Corporal to Governor

-In 1641, Governor Charles Huault de Montmagny took him into his service as a soldier in the garrison of Quebec City, but especially as an interpreter and agent to the Indian tribes due to his familiarity with the Huron dialect.
+In 1641, Governor Charles Huault de Montmagny took him into his service as a soldier in the garrison of Quebec City, but especially as an interpreter and agent to the Indian tribes due to his familiarity with the Wendat language.
 In this capacity, he took part in all the parleys of the authorities with the Indians.
 In 1645, Boucher was appointed official interpreter of Indian languages at Trois-Rivières.
 He rose through the ranks first as corporal, sergeant, and then as commissioned officer.
 He was appointed commissary-general of the trading post in 1648 and elected captain of the militia in 1651.
-While in this capacity, he distinguished himself against an attack by the Iroquois in 1653 and concluded a peace treaty with them on favourable terms.
+While in this capacity, he distinguished himself against an attack by the Haudenosaunee in 1653 and concluded a peace treaty with them on favourable terms.
 The next year, owing to this success, he was named governor of the settlement.